holstt/google-drive-discordbot/README.md

 ![csharp](https://img.shields.io/badge/C%23-8-purple)
 ![ide](https://img.shields.io/badge/IDE-vs2019-purple)

-Discord bot providing convenient methods to search, list and create documents in Google Drive.
-Has built-in attendance registration using Google Sheets as well.
+Discord bot providing commands to create and query documents in Google Drive.
+Extra features includes attendance registration and calendar creation using Google Sheets.

 ## About

-The Discord bot is developed using a microservice architecture, but the google-drive-service can also be used independently.
+The Discord bot is developed using a microservice architecture, but the google-drive-service can also be used independently as a REST API instead of the Discord client.

-#### Microservice: google-drive-service
+### Microservice: google-drive-service

+RESTful web service responsible for communicating with Google Drive API.

 The internal architecture is based on the MVC-pattern following the principles from Domain-Driven Design (DDD).